HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/index.rst

 perform a postfit selection of the replicas.
 The postfit script also takes care of creating the ``replicas`` folder, which is the one needed for the evolution of the fit.

-You can then run a postfit selection of the replicas by running:
+You can therefore run a postfit selection of the replicas by running:

 .. code-block:: bash